Old Dublin City Cemetery

 - Visit Dublin-Laurens Heritage Center to trace your genealogy and see if it leads back to the Old Dublin Cemetery!
 With its huge selection of genealogy books, family histories, Georgia county histories, newspaper abstracts, Dublin, East Laurens, and West Laurens High School yearbooks, Dublin City directories, military abstracts, indexes for Revolutionary through Civil War, and land lottery records.

-- Downtown Dublin Walking Tour: This state of the art mobile app includes a dynamic look at 71 historic landmarks, sites and buildings in Dublin’s city center.
+- Downtown Dublin Walking Tour: This state of the art tour includes a dynamic look at 71 historic landmarks, sites and buildings in Dublin’s city center.
 Featuring a collection of historic photography of each location from the archives of local historian Scott Thompson, this tour gives visitors an in-depth look at the history and culture that shaped the history and architecture in Dublin.
-Download in the App Store or Google Play for free.

 - History Audio Tour: Stories come to life as characters from Dublin’s past recount sixteen stories at four historic downtown sites: Martin Luther King, Jr. Monument Park, the Old Post Office, Old City Cemetery, and Dublin Carnegie.
 These site each feature an audio box with four stories.